Real Name | Juan Manuel Márquez Méndez |

 Fact Sheet

-- Wondering what Juan Manuel Marquez's full name is?
-Juan Manuel Marquez's full name is Juan Manuel Márquez Méndez
+- Wondering what Juan Manuel Marquez's real name is?
+Juan Manuel Marquez's real name is Juan Manuel Márquez Méndez

-- What does Juan Manuel Marquez do?
-Juan Manuel Marquez's job is being a(n) Professional Boxer
+- Juan Manuel Marquez works as a(n) Professional Boxer

 - Juan Manuel Marquez was born on 1973-10-23